2024 Annual Meeting

 • Abhipsa Chakraborty, University at Buffalo SUNY, “Entangled Boundaries: Negotiating Space on the Digital Page”

-• Cristanne Miller, University at Buffalo SUNY, “Textually Untangling Emily Dickinson and Marianne Moore for Print and Online Publication”
+• Cristanne Miller, University at Buffalo SUNY, “Textual Tangles: Editing Dickinson and Moore for Print and Digital Publication”

 12:30-2:00: Lunch Speaker (Optional)